Medical check-ups are an important part of the process involved in buying health insurance policy. It ensures better coverage for you in the long-run.

 Undergoing a medical check-up is a simple matter and it might even inform you about your ailments.
 If you are aware of the ailments you may be suffering, and are avoiding the check-up to prevent higher premiums, it might affect your claim application.
 So, a higher premium will benefit you in the long run in the form of more definitive claim settlement.

-Must Read: Buying Health Insurance without Medical Check-ups
+Recommended Read: Buying Health Insurance without Medical Check-ups